paulktngmail/react-admin/API_COMMUNICATION_FIX_DOCUMENTATION.md

 ### Frontend Changes

 1. **API Endpoint Protocol Fix**
-   - Updated the `_redirects` file to use HTTPS for the backend API
+   - Updated the `_redirects` file to use HTTP for the backend API
-   - Modified the direct API service to use the absolute HTTPS URL
+   - Modified the direct API service to use the absolute HTTP URL
    - Updated the Origin header to match the frontend domain

 2. **Direct API Service**
-   - Changed the API URL from relative to absolute with HTTPS
+   - Changed the API URL from HTTPS to HTTP
    - Updated the Origin header to `https://www.dash628.com`
    - Ensured proper error handling for all API operations